List of Naruto characters: Urashiki Ōtsutsuki

-Urashiki Ōtsutsuki (大筒木ウラシキ, Ōtsutsuki Urashiki) is one of the main antagonists in Boruto: Naruto Next Generations anime and a member of the main family of the Ōtsutsuki clan, able to siphon chakra with his fishing rod.
+Urashiki Ōtsutsuki (大筒木ウラシキ, Ōtsutsuki Urashiki) is the main antagonist of the Boruto: Naruto Next Generations anime series and a member of the main family of the Ōtsutsuki clan, able to siphon chakra with his fishing rod.
 He joins Momoshiki and Kinshiki on their mission to gather the chakra of the God Tree on Earth, sent ahead of the two to investigate Kaguya's disappearance and subdues Toneri when he attempts to stop him.
 After Momoshiki and Kinshiki were defeated, Urashiki acts on his own to target the tailed beast chakra by first going after Shukaku.
 When that failed he learned of the Leaf possess his clan's time travel relic Karasuki and decides to go after Naruto when he was trained by Jiraiya past, only for Boruto and Sasuke to follow after him.
 In the end, Urashiki is killed by Boruto and past Naruto.
 Urashiki is voiced by Kazuya Nakai in Japanese and by Benjamin Diskin in the English dub.